-The Z axis is the Depth axis that some 3D charts contain -- sometimes this is also called the Series axis.
-Let us be clear about the fact that not all 3D charts contain a Z axis -- in fact some 3D chart variants use the third dimension even if they do not need a Z axis!
-They do so just because some people wrongly believe that 3D is so cool.
+The Z axis is the Depth axis that some 3D charts contain.
+Sometimes, this third axis is also called the Series axis.
+Let us be clear about the fact that not all 3D charts contain a Z axis.
+In fact, some 3D chart variants use the third dimension even if they do not need a Z axis!
+They do so because some people believe that 3D is so cool.
 Truth be said, 3D charts come with their own share of problems (explore our Problems with 3D Charts article).

 So essentially, try and follow these guidelines: